1937 FA Cup final: Match

 The match was the first FA Cup final held in May (all previous finals had been played in March or April).
 It was attended by the new king, George VI, and Queen Elizabeth, and became known as the 'Coronation Cup Final' as it took place eleven days before the coronation.
 King Farouk of Egypt was also in attendance.
 The match was broadcast live on BBC radio's National Programme with commentary from George Allison and Ivan Sharpe.
 Part of the match was also shown on BBC television, before the final was televised in its entirety for the first time the following year.
 Because of a contract dispute with Wembley Stadium, the match was not covered by Pathé News but instead a short film was produced by the Featurettes Company.

 The match was played in fine weather on a pitch that Carter described as "like a bowling green".
 The clubs had declined to use shirt numbering.
 Preston's captain Tremelling won the toss and chose to play towards the sun in the first half.
 Preston had marginally the better of the opening stages and caused Sunderland some trouble with long throws.
-Fagan began the game well on Preston's left and Beresford sent a shot into the side netting.
+Willie Fagan began the game well on Preston's left and Beresford sent a shot into the side netting.

-Frank O'Donnell opened the scoring for Preston shortly before half-time with a low shot after a pass by Dougal to become only the third player to score in every round including the final.
+O'Donnell opened the scoring for Preston shortly before half-time with a low shot after a pass by Jimmy Dougal to become only the third player to score in every round including the final.
 Shortly afterwards, Frank O'Donnell threatened again but was fouled by his marker, Johnston.
 From a corner, he put the ball into Sunderland's net for the second time, but the goal was disallowed for a foul by Shankly on Mapson.